One of only 38 Ford GT roadsters ever made!

-In the 1960s, Ford had crazy idea to build a roadster version of the GT40, and only five examples were ever built (the first of which recently sold during Monterey Car Week for $7.65 million).
+In the 1960s, Ford had crazy idea to build a roadster version of the GT40, and only five examples were ever built – the first of which sold at Pebble Beach last year and was one of the top 10 highest-priced auction cars of 2019.
 A similar notion popped up once the first-gen Ford GT went into production resulting in the GTX1, named after the GT40 "X1" experimental spyder that Bruce McLaren raced.

 According to this listing, only 38 GTX1 roadsters were ever built, and it isn't hard to see why.
 At $200,000, this conversion cost more than the original car itself, but it's definitely a cool-looking car.
 As the price would suggest, the GTX1 is more than taking a Sawzall to the GT's roof.
 A new clamshell engine cover and doors were created, and a three-piece removable top was designed to maximize functionality yet retain the GT's factory look.